risxyang/CPSC-334/installation-art/README.md

 - [current sum of all light sensor values]
 - [average piezosensor value at initialization, over 10 successive reads]
 - [current piezosensor value]
-- [average capacitative touch sensor value at initialization, over 10 successive reads]
+- [average capacitive touch sensor value at initialization, over 10 successive reads]
-- [current capacitative touch sensor value]
+- [current capacitive touch sensor value]

 This setup allows tracking of deviation from the initial state of sensor values, which are set immediately after boot.